February 20, 2017

 Monsanto Quick Facts

-• Owns the seed planted on approximately 85% of the GE crop acres in the world (in 13 countries).
+• Owns the seed planted on over 80% of the GE crop acres in the world.

 • Sells the top selling global herbicide Roundup (glyphosate).